victorjonsson/jQuery-Form-Validator/README.md

 <script src="js/form-validator/jquery.form-validator.min.js"></script>
 <script src="js/form-validator/locale.en.js"></script>
 <script>
-  $.setupForm({
+  $.validationSetup({
     language : enErrorDialogs
   });
 </script>
 ...
 ```

-Inline error messages is also possible.
+It's also possible to add inline error messages.
 If you add attribute `data-validation-error-msg` to an element the value of
 that attribute will be displayed instead of the error dialog that the validation function refers to.

 ## Input length restriction